hashicorp/terraform/website/docs/commands/init.html.markdown

 references to providers and attempts to load the required plugins.

 For [providers distributed by HashiCorp](/docs/providers/index.html), init will automatically download and install plugins if necessary.
-Other plugins can be manually installed in the user plugins directory, which is located at `~/.terraform.d/plugins` on most operating systems and `<APPLICATION DATA>\plugins` on Windows.
+Plugins can also be manually installed in the user plugins directory, located at `~/.terraform.d/plugins` on most operating systems and `<APPLICATION DATA>\plugins` on Windows.

 For more information about configuring and installing providers, see [Configuration: Providers](/docs/configuration/providers.html).

-On subsequent runs, init will keep any previously installed plugins and only install new providers that were added to the configuration since the last init.
-Use `-upgrade` to also update installed plugins.
+On subsequent runs, init only installs providers without acceptable versions installed.
+(This includes newly added providers, and providers whose installed versions can't meet the current version constraints.)
+Use `-upgrade` if you want to update _all_ providers to the newest acceptable version.

 You can modify `terraform init`'s plugin behavior with the following options:

-- `-upgrade` — If a previously installed plugin has a newer version available that complies with the configuration's version constraints, download the new version instead of keeping the installed version.
+- `-upgrade` — Update all previously installed plugins to the newest version that complies with the configuration's version constraints.
+This option does not apply to manually installed plugins.
 - `-get-plugins=false` — Skips plugin installation.
 Terraform will use plugins installed in the user plugins directory, and any plugins already installed for the current working directory.
 If the installed plugins aren't sufficient